Actify

 Same meeting slot

-Keep the same meeting, same slot.
-This week, rotate between 2 Surface questions and introduce 1 Context question.
-The context question should feel natural — 'What's something on your to-do list this week you're actually excited about?' still feels safe but starts revealing work preferences and interests.
+Same meeting, same slot.
+This week rotate between 2 Surface questions and introduce 1 Context question.
+Something like 'What's one thing on your to-do list this week you're actually excited about?' still feels safe but starts revealing work preferences and interests.
 Watch for who opens up — that's your engagement signal.

 Context-level meeting opener